Energy Efficient Building Envelope

-SIPs are high-performance panels made by sandwiching a core of rigid foam plastic insulation between structural skins of various types, most common of which is oriented strand board (OSB).
+Timber Masters provides energy and building efficient wall and roof panel systems.
+Structural Insulated Panels (SIPs) are high-performance panels made by sandwiching a core of rigid foam plastic insulation (EPS) between structural skins of various types, most common of which is oriented strand board (OSB) or plywood.
 For additional protection, panels can be upgraded to MGO panels, giving more weather resistance, mold & mildew resistance, and up to a four hour fire rating.
 These panels are ideal for back-country cabins and other structures that can be threatened by wildfires, high moisture locations, or areas with more extreme weather.

 Because they are factory-made, SIPs can be custom-designed to the needs of each project.